ammarnajjar/pautomate/README.rst

 Features
 --------

-* No runtime dependencies.
-* Fetch repos from Gitlab using a personal token.
+* Fetch repositories from Gitlab using a personal token.
-* Clone the repos if they don't exist.
+* Clone the repositories if they don't exist.
-* Get branches info of repos in a specific directory.
+* Get branches info of repositories in a specific directory.
 * Reset --hard branches with a flag (-r)
+* Get the latest stable releases of multiple repositories.
 * Run multiple dotnet core commands on different projects in parallel.
 * The dotnet command type can be passed as an argument.
+* Requires:
+  * git
+  * python

 Credits
 -------